INTERVIEW BY MARKO SYRJALA

 Zal Cleminson: Yeah, and I also played with Elkie Brooks.
 These were just session gigs.
 It was just a session gig for me as a session player.
 And it was quite nice to learn a different style of music.
 Be a little bit more disciplined in how you play as well.
 I’m not that disciplined a musician that– I kind of play what’s in my head and just fucking play the guitar the way I hear it.
 But when you’re working for somebody else, it’s like, “No.” You have to play it– get that shit down and play the songs right.
 You’ve got to play the exact thing.
 It’s like, “All right.”
 It was nice but disciplined to learn that.
 And it was all in good fun.

 Zal Cleminson: Yeah.
 Yeah.
 It was well paid.
 I have to say.

 In the 90’s you played a lot with a band called the Party Boys.
-It was a kind of “just for fun” project which always featured a lot of well-known guest musicians.
+It was a kind of “just for fun” project that always featured many well-known guest musicians.
 What was that band all about?

 You did some recordings with the band, but nothing was officially released?

 Zal Cleminson: We did some recordings.
 Yeah.
 I don’t know if they were live or what.
 But that was also some weird shit.
 Dan McCafferty sang.
 Fish came up and sang.
 Stevie Doherty sang.
 Various singers that came along and just joined in as– so it was good.
 Yes.

 When the Party Boys thing was over, you disappeared from the music scene for a long time.
 What happened then?